shanefagan/linux-packaging/README.md

 4. For massive applications with multiple shared dependencies it is ideal, given you can make a target SDK for your system based on a platform of your choosing and develop based on your own tools.
 5. You can join multiple projects grabbing source tarballs/zip...etc build together and check the hash to make sure it's legitimate
 6. Regular check and update pattern, similar to RPM and deb
+7. Very easy tools to host your own repositories

 ### Disadvantages